Terratis, the startup that wanted to nip the tiger in the bud

 A 60% drop in the birth rate

-A decisive grant from BPI France
+A crucial grant from BPI France

-In 2023, still in the pre-creation phase, the project also received a €120,000 BFT lab grant, shortly before a second €90,000 grant dedicated to Deeptech start-ups, both awarded by BPI France.
-In 2024, the IRD granted it a transfer of expertise via Satt AxLr (a technology transfer acceleration company), a major player in the University of Montpellier's PUI.
-For the seed phase, Satt gave it access to a maturation program worth nearly €830,000.
-"This investment has enabled us to hire three people and purchase all the equipment.
-It's a 15-month program that will contribute to our launch next year, " adds Clelia.
+In 2023, while still in the pre-launch phase, the project also received a €120,000 BFT Lab grant, followed shortly thereafter by a second €90,000 grant dedicated to deep tech startups, both awarded by BPI France.
+In 2024, the IRD granted the company a technology transfer through Satt AxLr (a technology transfer acceleration company), a major player in the University of Montpellier’s PUI.
+For the seed phase, Satt provided access to a maturation program worth nearly 830,000 euros.
+“This investment allowed us to hire three people and purchase all the equipment.
+It’s a 15-month program that will help us launch next year, adds Clelia.

 3,000 insects per hectare per week